DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 - Incorporate feedback into your prompt library for continuous improvement.
 - Run at team retrospective to reflect and improve ways of working

-## Gotchas to Avoid
+## Common issues to avoid

-- **Context Window Limitations**: As the codebase grows more complex, the scope of tasks given to the LLM needs to be increasingly specific.
-If the scope is too broad, the LLM may make assumptions or overlook details due to its limited context window.
+- **Keep tasks focused**: As your code grows more complex, give the AI specific, focused tasks.
+Broad tasks may lead to mistakes.

-- **Iterative Loops Indicate Prompt Issues**: If you find yourself needing to go through multiple iterations (2-3 loops) to get usable output, it’s likely that your initial prompt was unclear or incomplete.
-Stop, revert all changes, refine your prompt or the PRD, and restart the process.
+- **Refine unclear prompts**: If you need more than 2 or 3 attempts to get useful output, your prompt needs work.
+Start over with a clearer prompt.

-- **Old Library Versions**: LLMs often default to using older versions of libraries.
-For cutting-edge tools or features (e.g., Anthropics, MCP, or new agent libraries), you may need to explicitly reference updated versions.
-Use @web to fetch the latest versions or override defaults as needed.
+- **Check library versions**: AI tools often default to older library versions.
+For new tools like Anthropics or MCP, specify the version you need.
+Use @web to find current versions.